Premonoidal and Kleisli double categories: Introduction

-Having set this tool crucial in the strategy for proving our results, we recall the notions of horizontal and vertical double monads on a (monoidal) double category $\Dd$, and of a horizontal Kleisli double category of a horizontal double monad from \cite{GGV}.
-We also recall their results saying that a vertical double monad $T$ whose structure vertical transformations are special induces a horizontal double monad $\hat T$ - another example of the lifting of a vertical to a horizontal structure in the style of \cite{Shul}.
-We then introduce in \ssref{strengths} the notion of a {\em horizontally monoidal} double category, so that a (vertically, {\em i.e.} in the sense of \cite[Definition 2.9]{Shul}) monoidal double category $(\Dd, \ot, I, \alpha, \lambda, \rho)$ for which $\alpha, \lambda, \rho$ are special, induces a horizontally monoidal double category $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$.
+What follows is the second part concentrated in \seref{Kleisli} in which we study Kleisli double categories.
+We start by recalling the notions of horizontal and vertical double monads on a double category $\Dd$, and of a horizontal Kleisli double category of a horizontal double monad from \cite{GGV}.
+An important condition on vertical transformations used in \cite{GGV} is that they be ``special'', a condition that is fulfilled if they are companion-liftable and invertible as vertical transformations (in the sense of \deref{vlt}).
+We also recall the result from \cite{GGV} saying that a vertical double monad $T$ whose structure vertical transformations are companion-liftable and invertible induces a horizontal double monad $\hat T$.
+(This is another example of the lifting of a vertical to a horizontal structure in the style of \cite{Shul}.)
+We then introduce in \ssref{strengths} the notion of a {\em horizontally monoidal} double category, so that a (vertically, {\em i.e.} in the sense of \cite[Definition 2.9]{Shul}) monoidal double category $(\Dd, \ot, I, \alpha, \lambda, \rho)$ for which $\alpha, \lambda, \rho$ are companion-liftable, induces a horizontally monoidal double category $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$.
 Furthermore, we introduce, on one hand, the notion of a vertical strength on a vertical double monad on a monoidal double category, and, on the other, a horizontal strength on a horizontal double monad on a horizontally monoidal double category.
-We prove, assuming that the vertical monad structures and monoidal structures of $\Dd$ are special, that a vertical strength $t$ on a vertical monad $T$ on $(\Dd, \ot, I, \alpha, \lambda, \rho)$ induces a horizontal strength $\hat t$ on a horizontal monad $\hat T$ on $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$, so that $\HH(\hat t)$ is a strength on the pseudomonad $\HH(\hat T)$ on the monoidal bicategory $\HH(\Dd)$.
+We prove, assuming that the vertical monad structures and monoidal structures of $\Dd$ are companion-liftable (and invertible), that a vertical strength $t$ on a vertical monad $T$ on $(\Dd, \ot, I, \alpha, \lambda, \rho)$ induces a horizontal strength $\hat t$ on a horizontal monad $\hat T$ on $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$, so that $\HH(\hat t)$ is a strength on the pseudomonad $\HH(\hat T)$ on the monoidal bicategory $\HH(\Dd)$.
 This is our \thref{strenghts thm}.